Charlie Utter: "Wild Bill" Hickok

 Later that year, Utter opened a dance hall in Lead, a company town far more sedate than its raucous, rollicking neighbor, Deadwood.
 The dance hall's "boisterous music and scandalous cancan dancing" earned Charlie an appearance before the honorable Gideon C. Moody.
-Charlie was convicted of "operating a nuisance," but because he had already closed the establishment, Judge Moody sentenced him to a mere one hour in jail.
+Charlie was convicted of "operating a nuisance", but because he had already closed the establishment, Judge Moody sentenced him to a mere one hour in jail.
 He was also fined $50 on the charge of disturbing the peace.

 Utter was back in Deadwood by the fall of the year.
 He opened another dance hall and also managed one of Deadwood's theaters.
 On September 26, 1879, a fire devastated Deadwood, destroying more than three hundred buildings (including Charlie's dance hall and the theater he managed) and consuming the belongings of many inhabitants.

 After Deadwood

 Following the destructive fire, Deadwood ceased to be a frontier town where fortunes could be built (or rebuilt) from nothing, and the newly impoverished left to try their luck in other gold rushes.
-Utter followed, first to Leadville, Colorado in February 1880; then Durango, Colorado showing separated or divorced from his wife; then Socorro, New Mexico, where he opened a saloon and was reported to have a relationship with faro dealer Minnie Fowler.
+Utter followed, first to Leadville, Colorado, in February 1880; then Durango, Colorado, having separated or divorced from his wife; then Socorro, New Mexico.
+There, he opened a saloon and was reported to have a relationship with faro dealer Minnie Fowler.
 Utter's biographer, Agnes Wright Spring, traced him to Panama in the early 1900s.
-Now losing his eyesight, he owned drugstores in Panama City and Colón.
+By then losing his eyesight, he owned drugstores in Panama City and Colón.

-According to ship manifests, Utter made several trips back and forth between the United States and Panama in 1888, 1891, 1905, 1910, 1912 each listing his occupation as a "druggist".
+According to ship manifests, Utter made several trips back and forth between the United States and Panama in 1888, 1891, 1905, 1910, 1912, each listing his occupation as a "druggist".
 He finally returned to Panama in 1913.

-His gravestone is in Cementario Amador, Calle B, Santa Ana, Panama listed as Charles H. Utter having died on July 3, 1915.
-There is an Emma B. Utter wife of Charles H. Utter buried nearby in the same cemetery who died in 1894.
+His gravestone is in Cementario Amador, Calle B, Santa Ana, Panama.
+The inscription lists Charles H. Utter as having died on July 3, 1915.
+His wife Emma B. Utter, who died in 1894, is buried nearby.